 If you wish to set up an LLC or company, you must first register your business before applying.
-Here is where you can learn how to register a company in Kansas.

 Although a plumber in Sedgwick county and a general contractor in Topeka may have different licensing requirements, they will almost certainly both have an assessment.
 Education, experience, and examinations will differ, but you will almost definitely be expected to take a test.